pgvector/pgvector/README.md

 ALTER TABLE items ALTER COLUMN embedding SET STORAGE PLAIN;
 ```

+#### Why are there less results for a query after adding an HNSW index?

+Results are limited by the size of the dynamic candidate list (`hnsw.ef_search`).
+There may be even less results due to dead tuples or filtering conditions in the query.
+We recommend setting `hnsw.ef_search` to at least twice the `LIMIT` of the query.
+If you need more than 500 results, use an IVFFlat index instead.

 #### Why are there less results for a query after adding an IVFFlat index?

 The index was likely created with too little data for the number of lists.
 Drop the index until the table has more data.